 Like all successful entrepreneurs, David was great at the fundamentals that made his company work.
 But now he was at a crossroads.
 Aware of his limitations, and the need to grow his company, he found a partner that could help.
 John Johnson was hired as Chief Operating Officer and was later promoted to President and CEO, with David becoming Chairman.

 The trophy cases at David Weekley's Houston headquarters are filled with hundreds of awards for design, quality and Customer Satisfaction.
-The company has been profiled in national magazines and was spotlighted on NBC's Today Show.
-But one of its proudest moments was when the Walt Disney Company asked David Weekley Homes to build in Celebration, a brand new community outside Disney World in Orlando.
+The company has been profiled in national magazines and was spotlighted on NBC's "TODAY Show."
+But one of its proudest moments was when The Walt Disney Company asked David Weekley Homes to build in Celebration, a brand new community outside Walt Disney World in Orlando.
 The folks at Disney had spent two years searching America for builders who shared their passion for excellence.
 In the end, David Weekley Homes was the only builder with the creativity and Customer-driven focus to remain involved with Celebration from start to finish.

-After building homes for over 70,000 families, some people might think about slowing down, not David.
+After building homes for more than 90,000 families, some people might think about slowing down, not David.
 He's having too much fun.